 Ayya Santacitta was born in Austria and has a multifaceted background in hotel management, ethnology and avant-garde dance theatre.
 Her first teacher was Ajahn Buddhadasa, who sparked her interest in Buddhist monastic life.
-She has practiced meditation for almost 30 years and trained as a nun in both the East and West since 1993, primarily in the lineage of Ajahn Chah.
-Since meeting Shechen Rabjam Rinpoche in 2002, she also integrates Dzogchen teachings into her practice.
+She has practiced meditation for 30 years and trained as a nun in both the East and West since 1993, primarily in the lineage of Ajahn Chah.
+Since 2002 she has also received teachings in the lineage of Dilgo Khyentse Rinpoche.

-Ayya Santacitta is co-founder of Aloka Vihara Forest Monastery, where she resides since 2009 and received Bhikkhuni Ordination in 2011.
-She is particularly interested in learning from nature and bringing faith traditions to the climate justice movement.
+Ayya Santacitta is co-founder of Aloka Vihara Forest Monastery, where she resides since 2009 and took Bhikkhuni Ordination in 2011.
+She enjoys creating sanctuary close to nature, for practicing in community and bringing faith traditions to the environmental movement.

 Sister Jayati was born in England in 1974.
 She first encountered the Buddha’s teachings at the age of twelve while attending a retreat with the F.W.B.O.
 (Friends of the Western Buddhist Order).
 She felt a deep sense of resonance with the teachings on Metta and made a commitment to cultivating this in her life.
 Since 1986 she has continued attending retreats and developing a meditation practice which increasingly became the most important reference point in her life.
 This eventually led to her decision to ordain as a novice nun at Amaravati Monastery in 2007, in order to fully devote her energy to the practice.